- Travel and Places»

 When you get back to the train for your departure to Williams, you will have hiked around to various places, but it is easy walking.
 You board the train at the precise time designated and the train leaves precisely on time - kinda like the "old days".

 The ride back to Williams is filled with historical highlights, puzzles, riddles, and a hold up by railroad thieves on horseback.
 It's all good fun.
-We were boarded by a motley crew with our hands up and some silly conversation with the "thief".
+At one point, we were boarded by a motley crew with guns drawn.
+We were ordered to raise our hands and some silly conversation with the "thief" ensued.
+One man stayed behind to hold the would-be bandits' horses.
+It was good fun, especially for the kids.

 Then we were off again entertained by at least 3 musical groups.
 One group especially noteworthy was a team of brothers (no more than teenagers) who sang and played on guitar and small acoustic guitar.